2012 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2012.
-The names not retired from this list were used again in the 2018 season.
-This was the same list used in the 2006 season.
-The names Kirk, Oscar, Patty, Rafael, Sandy, and Tony were used for the first (and only, in the case of Sandy) time this year.
-The name Kirk replaced Keith after the 2000 season, but was not used in 2006.
+This was the same list used in the 2006 season, as no names were retired afterward.
+Storms were named Kirk (which had replaced Keith in 2000), Oscar, Patty, Rafael, Sandy, and Tony for the first (and in the case of Sandy, only) time in 2012.

 Retirement

-On April 11, 2013, at the 35th session of the RA IV hurricane committee, the World Meteorological Organization retired the name Sandy from its rotating name lists due to the damage and deaths it caused, and it will not be used for another Atlantic hurricane.
-Sandy was replaced with Sara for the 2018 Atlantic hurricane season.
+On April 11, 2013, at the 35th session of the RA IV hurricane committee, the World Meteorological Organization retired the name Sandy from its rotating Atlantic hurricane name lists due to the damage and deaths it caused, and it will not be used again in the basin.
+Sandy was replaced with Sara for the 2018 season.

 Season effects

 This is a table of all of the storms that formed in the 2012 Atlantic hurricane season.
-It includes their durations, names, intensities, areas affected, damages, and death totals.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2012 USD.